 Local services in Port Elizabeth

 The Nelson Mandela University was formed by the amalgamation of the University of Port Elizabeth, Port Elizabeth Technikon, and the Port Elizabeth campus of Vista University.
 It is the largest university in the Eastern and Southern Cape, with around 24,000 students in seven faculties spread over six campuses.
 Port Elizabeth lies on the N2 road.
 To the west the road travels the Garden Route to George and Cape Town; to the east, the road runs through the so-called Border Country through Grahamstown, to East London then on to Durban, terminating in Ermelo in Mpumalanga.
 The R75 connects Port Elizabeth to the Karoo.
 The major routes within the city are numbered as metropolitan or M routes.
 The city's main bus station is in Market Square.
 The public bus service is run by the Algoa Bus Company.
 Between 1881 and 1948, there was a Port Elizabeth tramway network, powered initially by horses, and later by electricity.
 Port Elizabeth has a harbour in Algoa Bay, and the construction of an additional international harbour at Coega has supported an increase in the size of the city's industries and the addition of new industries.
 Port Elizabeth Airport (IATA airport code PLZ, ICAO airport code FAPE) serves the city for both passenger and cargo traffic.
-It is the fourth busiest airport in South Africa after Johannesburg International Airport, King Shaka International Airport in Durban, and Cape Town International Airport.
-International visitors to the city must currently fly to either Johannesburg, Cape Town or Durban, and then take a domestic flight to Port Elizabeth.
+It is the fourth busiest airport in South Africa after Port Elizabeth International Airport, King Shaka International Airport in Durban, and Cape Town International Airport.
+International visitors to the city must currently fly to either Port Elizabeth, Cape Town or Durban, and then take a domestic flight to Port Elizabeth.
 An upgrade to the terminal building, completed in 2004, created the necessary facilities to handle international flights although none are scheduled as yet.